tech-med/medlearnity.com/src/content/wpPages/tutors/ken-nakanote/index.md

 ---
 title: 'Ken Nakanote'
 pubDate: 2023-07-10
 description: '"My goal as a coach/mentor/tutor is to give my students the foundations and confidence to accomplish all their goals.
-The best way to learn is often from s'
+The best way to learn is often from s.'
 ---

 # Meet Ken Nakanote